AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/send-emails-from-the-lead-owner.md

 # Send Emails from the Lead Owner {#send-emails-from-the-lead-owner}

-What if you want to send an email to a lead on behalf of the Lead Owner? &nbsp;Here's how.
+What if you want to send an email to a lead on behalf of the Lead Owner?
+Here's how.

 1. Find your email, select it and click **Edit Draft**.